samthebest/dump/draft-blogs/types-time-for-data-science-to-catch-up.md

+...

+Another post: An Open Letter to The Creators of SBT, Scala, Spark and Intellij

+Type-class derivation (serialization is still a pain), spores, "staging" (typed-trees), GUI for SBT

 In fact heavy use of implicits in Scala does cause noticable lag in ones IDE, and many second, even many minute, compile times.